nptscot/npw/web/manual/index.md

 If the route alignment is incorrect, you can drag one of the small white dots and create a new waypoint.

-All of the waypoints ‘snap’ to an intersection, in order to enable you to join up sections of the network easily without leaving gaps.
+All of the waypoints 'snap' to an intersection, in order to enable you to join up sections of the network easily without leaving gaps.
 When you draw in the primary or secondary tier, by default, these waypoints try to snap to major junctions, shown as small grey dots.
 You can adjust this by zooming in to the map more closely and dragging a waypoint.

 The route you draw will be split into sections when either: